 - Bagh-e-Qosh Khaneh: One of the Most Elegant and Fully Decorated Minarets from the End of the Ilkhanid Era.

 This minaret is located on an octagonal base (0.8 meters high) which bears a circular minaret of 2.2 meters diameter on the top.
 There are remnants of an old irregular wall (6 meters) of the old mosque which gives a total height of 38 meters.

 From the point of tile work and decoration, this minaret as a single minaret is one of the richest and most beautiful ones in Esfahan.
 Its appellation relates to its proximity to an old garden of the Safavid era which was used for breeding birds of prey.
 The openings on its shaft are precisely facing the east.
-On the elevation of the 24 meters at the neck of the minaret, we can find very beautiful pendentives embellished by inlaid mosaics and on the base of its crown the same style can be found with a smaller size and the same quality.
+On the elevation of the 24 meters at the neck of the minaret, we can find very beautiful pendentives embellished by inlaid mosaics, and on the base of its crown, the same style can be found with a smaller size and the same quality.
 On the shaft of the minaret from the base, there is dark blue spiral tile work with enough space which allows inscription of some holy prayers along with turquoise tiles.

-Ozhan Flandin, the famous 19th-century traveler, described it as a small mosque, but a real jewel in Iran and drew a sketch which shows that there were two other small minarets at the portal of its mosque near the single existing minaret.
+Ozhan Flandin, the famous 19th-century traveler, described it as a small mosque, but a real jewel in Iran and drew a sketch that shows that there were two other small minarets at the portal of its mosque near the single existing minaret.
 The minaret is being restored (2003), so there is a scaffolding set up around it.